piyushka17/strimzi-kafka/README.md

-# dbehaikudemo
+# Deployment for strimzi kafka operator.
-Guest book application for demo
+# Deployment for kafka cluster.